Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 What Are Hormones?

 Hormones are chemical messengers in the body.
-They travel through the bloodstream and regulate many biological processes.
+They travel through the bloodstream and help regulate many biological processes.

 These processes include: